 On hot summer days, there’s no better place to be than on the lake.

-Rent a powerboat, pontoon boat or Jet Ski from Shoreline Watercraft and Boat Rentals, which has five locations between Chelan and Manson, the two main towns along the lake’s southeast shore.
-Or rent a kayak or paddleboard from Lakerider Sports Chelan at Chelan’s Don Morse Park for fun paddling along the shore.
+There are options to rent a powerboat, pontoon boat or Jet Ski around Chelan and Manson, the two main towns along the lake’s southeast shore.
+Or rent a kayak or paddleboard for fun paddling.
 It’s best to head out early, when conditions are calm.

 When it’s time to stretch your legs, head up to the Echo Ridge Recreational Area Trailheads (pictured above), about 10 miles north of downtown Chelan, to explore a 26-mile network of Nordic trails that open in summer to hikers and mountain bikers, with no fee required.

-Downtown StrollsChelan’s historic downtown district is filled with a variety of unique, family-owned businesses.
-Frenchie’s Flutes & Fleurs carries an eclectic collection of home décor, clothing and gifts, and also serves wine, chocolate and charcuterie.
-Healthy eaters head to Bear Foods Natural Market for a remarkably diverse selection of foods — including vegan and gluten-free options — that rivals anything you’d expect to find in a large, urban environment.
-Its Café-Crêperie offers savory and sweet crêpes, and other eats.
-For a glimpse at old-timey Chelan, stop in at the Chelan Museum (pictured above).
+For a glimpse at old-timey Chelan, stop in at the Chelan Museum.
 Housed in a 1907 building, and operated by the Lake Chelan Historical Society, the space showcases a robust collection of Native American and homestead artifacts from the late 19th and early 20th centuries.

 Near the far northeast end of the lake, the community of Stehekin offers a uniquely remote experience.
 With no roads to town, the only way to get there is by boat, plane or foot.